 Minor walking improvements could be delivered in the form of a redesigned taxi rank, the removal of pedestrian guard railings and general decluttering.
 The main walking route from the station to the town core is via Crown Hill, although this is steep with narrow footways in places and accommodates high volumes of traffic, and should therefore be a focus for improvement.
-An alternative route to the station runs through the Mount, but this should be enhanced as a recreational route rather than one for arrival/interchange.
 Websters Way also has a significant section without a footway that needs to be resolved.